DavidCain/vimfiles/README.markdown

 submodules, run `git submodule foreach git pull origin master`

 Lastly, Move .vimrc's to .vim/ and add them to the repository.
-Create symlinks in your home directory:
+Create symlinks in your home directory like so:

 > ln -s ~/.vim/.vimrc ~/.vimrc
-> ln -s ~/.vim/.gvimrc ~/.gvimrc

 Now, all your Vim configurations are located in one place, version controlled, and easily used across multiple machines!